sagarbathe/GenericJSONNormalizer/README.md

 Generic JSON Normalizer

-This notebook is designed to efficiently parse and normalize any generic, nested JSON file.
+This notebook is designed to parse and normalize any generic, nested JSON file.
 It performs the following key operations:

 1. Normalization of Nested Structures: Each array or struct within the JSON is extracted into its own table.
 An artificial hash key is generated to serve as the primary key for each table.